jorenbaden-prog/The-JZone/_posts/2025-11-24-ethics-check-2.md

 ---
 layout: single
 title: "Truth and Accuracy in AI"
-excerpt: "How I use AI responsibly in a way that Honors God"
+excerpt: "How I use AI responsibly in a way that is Honorable"
 tags: [ethics, school]
 ---